 Do You Really Need a SOC?

-By: Tzah Malka, Cynet SOC Manager
+By: Tzah Malka, Cynet Cyber SWAT Team Manager

 These days cyber criminals are more advanced than ever.
 Often, what stands behind an attack – whether it is randomly spread or targeted – are huge companies that make it their business to steal information and finance their activities through large scale attacks.
 These organizations have vast resources at their disposal.
 In fact, they play an integral role in today’s cyber security industry, as their increasingly sophisticated attacks and state-of-the-art evasion techniques lead to the development of better technologies.
 But to combat these elite, malicious forces, you must have the greatest super computer ever built on your side: the human brain.